 Note: The Honors Program scholarship may be added to the Trustees' and Presidential Scholarships, and may also be combined with any other scholarship or need-based aid offered by Fisher.
 Students are encouraged to apply to all scholarship programs at Fisher to increase their chance of receiving an award.

-Admittance to the Honors Program is by invitation for incoming freshmen upon acceptance to Fisher, and is based upon the successful completion of the Honors application.
+Admittance to the Honors Program is by invitation for incoming first-year students upon acceptance to Fisher, and is based upon the successful completion of the Honors application.

 Please submit your Honors Program Application via your Admissions portal.